Performance Analysis of SSHC Rectifiers used in Ultrasonic Wireless Power Transfer: Introduction

 \section{Introduction}

-In the past decade, piezoelectric energy harvesting (PEH) has drawn much research interests in various applications, such as autonomous wireless sensors in Internet of Things (IoT) networks, wearable electronics and biomedical implantable devices \cite{Mitcheson2008, Belleville2010, Jia2017rwaoaaev, Du2018phdthesis, Pandit2019ueliwcnr, Jia2018vbehwsot, dsj2015cmop, Roundy2004, Du2019nail, Beeby2006, Harb2011, Du2017rweoa, Miller2016mpopehw, Du2018wptuom, dsjjy2015cvpw, DSJ2016cctio, Liangjunrui2012, dsjjy2015ccom, Du2019transducers, Jia2016jmm}.
+In the past decade, piezoelectric energy harvesting (PEH) has drawn much research interests in various applications, such as autonomous wireless sensors in Internet of Things (IoT) networks, wearable electronics and biomedical implantable devices \cite{Mitcheson2008}.
 To be employed in these systems, the key design considerations for a PEH system are energy efficiency and system miniaturization.
-For miniaturization reasons, MEMS process is widely used to fabricate PEHs, as well as different kinds of sensors, such as inertial sensors, accelerometers and gyroscopes \cite{Arroyo2017eatsopv, Zhao2018adfotewc, Arroyo2016htpoap, Pandit2019clconas, Chen2016pmems, Chen2017srefmveh, Jia2019amddoa, Du2017anedmip, Zhao2017eoonriw, Du2018ropapeha, Jia2016teoop, Sobreviela2017pnriahn, Sun2017efsinm, Zhao2018armauap, ju2018ibpveh, tao2019pztff2m, Jia2018ariapmve, luo2016daaombf, Jia2016mems, Zhao2018otnoorms, Jia2018icatflf}.
+For miniaturization reasons, MEMS process is widely used to fabricate PEHs, as well as different kinds of sensors, such as inertial sensors, accelerometers and gyroscopes.
 A commonly used rectification circuit is the full-bridge rectifier (FBR) due to its simplicity and stability.
 Besides, this purely passive rectifier does not require any $V_{DD}$ to operate; hence, it eliminates the requirement of system cold-startup ability.
-However, the FBR usually sets high voltage threshold, which significantly reduces the overall energy efficiency \cite{Blystad2010pmehs, Du2016jimss, wasa2012tfpm, Du2018tieapd}.
+However, the FBR usually sets high voltage threshold, which significantly reduces the overall energy efficiency \cite{Blystad2010pmehs}.
 In order to address this issue, the Synchronized Switch Harvesting on Inductor (SSHI) rectifier has been introduced by synchronously flipping the voltage across the piezoelectric transducer (PT).
-Many recent works have shown the huge performance enhancement due to the SSHI architecture \cite{badel2005efficiency, Du2016tpel, Ramadass2010, Du2019patehsm, Szarka2013upfabrfe, Du2016jssc, Aktakka2014, Du2018tpelacssr, Dini2016ansc, Du2018isscc, Gasnier2014aapeh, Du2019jssc}.
+Many recent works have shown the huge performance enhancement due to the SSHI architecture \cite{badel2005efficiency, Szarka2013upfabrfe, Aktakka2014}.

 Despite the performance enhancement of the SSHI rectifier, it employs an inductor to perform energy conversion.
 In order to achieve good performance, the RLC oscillation loop should have a large inductance and a very small DC resistance.
 Typically, the inductor used in an SSHI rectifier is between 1 mH and 10 mH, which is relatively huge compared to other components in the energy harvesting system.
 To achieve system miniaturization, the inductor should be removed without sacrificing the performance.
-Recently, a so-called Synchronized Switch Harvesting on Capacitors (SSHC) rectifier has been proposed in \cite{Du2017jssc}.